ragley/Foosbots_SPR_23/README.md

   3.)
 Install ML Agents' Python package by running the following command from the command line:

       python -m pip install mlagents==0.28.0
+  4.)
+Install imutils PythonPackage

+      pip install "need command"
+  5.)
+Download the Unity Assets Hosted in the MS Teams files.
+They are too large to be hosted here unfortunately, and git LFS does not function for public repositories.

 ## Training the Network